-16. All staff will be expected to show a commitment and awareness of children's medical conditions.
-All new members of staff will be inducted into the arrangements and guidelines set out in this Policy.

-17. Details of any pupils who suffer with acute medical conditions which may need staff attention will be displayed in the staff room, as appropriate.
+- 16. All staff will be expected to show a commitment and awareness of children's medical conditions.
+All new members of staff will be inducted into the arrangements and guidelines set out in this Policy. - 17.
+Details of any pupils who suffer with acute medical conditions which may need staff attention should be made available to appropriate staff and be stored and maintained in line with the General Data Protection Regulation.
+Advice on this can be gained from the Trust's data protection officer.